emacselements/my-espeak/README.md

 - `espeak` - For basic text-to-speech

 **Optional / Fancy (recommended):**
-- `piper-tts` - Modern neural TTS with natural voices.
-Install via `pip install --user piper-tts`.
+- `edge-tts` - Neural TTS with natural voices.
+Install via `pip install --user edge-tts`.
-- Voice model - Download automatically on first use or manually from [Piper voices](https://huggingface.co/rhasspy/piper-voices/tree/main/en/en_US)
 - Audio player: `paplay`, `ffplay`, `mplayer`, `vlc`, or `aplay` (one of these is required)

 ## Usage